hhio618/vitabu/README.md

 2. Create a secret that is called `SIGNING_STORE_PASSWORD` and contains your KeyStore password.
 3. Create one that is called `SIGNING_KEY_PASSWORD` and contains your key alias password.
 4. The last secret we need to add is called `SIGNING_KEY_ALIAS` and should contain the alias of your app.
+5. Go to the Github project settings > Actions > General, under the Workflow permissions select the Read and write permissions option and click the save button.
 ---

 ## About the elimu.ai Community